Bughouse chess: Clock and completion of a move

 Bughouse can be played without a clock, but then there is usually a rule preventing a player waiting for pieces (stalling or sitting) indefinitely.
 One rule states that players may not delay their move beyond the time that it takes for their partner to make three moves.
-A team needs one checkmate to win.

 End of the game

 The match ends when the game on either board ends.
 A game is won when one player gets checkmated, resigns, runs out of time, or makes an illegal move.
 The match can be drawn by agreement or when two players on opposite teams run out of time or are checkmated simultaneously.
-Threefold repetition may apply, in which case the reserve of pieces is not taken into account.
+Threefold repetition may apply to a single board; however, players should be mindful that if the reserve of pieces is taken into account (e.g., even if one board repeats the same position after three moves), it is not a draw if the piece reserve changes.
+Internet Chess Club considers the reserve pieces in evaluating threefold repetition, but both FICS and chess.com rule a draw by threefold repetition on the board without considering the reserve pieces.

 Alternatively, when one board finishes, play can continue on the other board.
 In this case, pieces in reserve can still be dropped, but no new pieces are coming in.
-The outcome of the match is then decided by adding the score of the two boards.
+If the players who won their games were on opposite teams, the outcome of the match is then decided by adding the score of the two boards, or the victorious players may play against each other.

 Communication

 Partners are normally allowed to talk to each other during the game.
 They can, for instance, ask for a specific piece, for more trades, ask to hold a piece, suggest moves or ask their partner to stall.
-Shouts like "Knight mates!" or "Don't give up a Bishop!" are common, and can lead to seemingly absurd sacrificial captures on the other board.
+Shouts like "Knight mates!" or "Don't give up a Bishop!" are common and can lead to seemingly absurd sacrificial captures on the other board.
 Partners are not allowed to physically act on the other board.

 Two-player and six-player variations

-It is possible to play the game with just two players (one per team) by having each player move on two boards.
+It is possible to play the game with just two players by having each player move on two boards.
 Analogously to simultaneous chess, this way of playing the game is referred to as simultaneous bughouse.
 It can also be played with just one clock by playing the boards in a specific order (White A, White B, Black B, Black A) and pressing the clock after each move.
-This variation is suitable for play by mail.
+This variation is suitable for correspondence play.

 Bughouse can be played with three or more boards.
 The game is played in exactly the same way as normal bughouse with boards placed with alternating colours and two players and one clock per board.
 On capturing a piece however, the player may have to decide which player of the team will get that piece.
 In three-board bughouse chess, the middle player is the key since they get material from two boards, but have to decide how to divide the captured pieces.
 The middle board also commonly becomes very cramped due to having twice the number of extra pieces available.